escapin/CVJFunct/README.md

 ## Usage

-- `make` downloads the libraries and compile the sources
+- `make` downloads the libraries and compiles the sources

 - `make clean` removes the souces